Oreca: Manufacturer

 On September 14, 2007, Oreca announced their plans to purchase sports prototype manufacturer Courage Compétition.
 Its first project was the Oreca 01, made for the LMP1 class.
 It was first raced at the 2009 1000 km of Spa with two entries.

 During 2009, Oreca started producing the Formula Le Mans 'FLM09'.
 This was initially run in its own series named the Formula Le Mans Cup until 2010 when it was adapted to allow it to be run three other endurance series including the American Le Mans Series which gave the car its own category (LMPC).
 The idea was to give an affordable platform for smaller teams to get into endurance racing.

+The Oreca 03 was introduced in 2011 to meet the Automobile Club de l'Ouest (ACO)'s revised LMP2 regulations.
+Designed around a carbon-fibre monocoque and double-wishbone pushrod suspension, it was cost-capped and compatible with production-based V8 engines.
+Most customer teams opted for the Nissan VK45DE 4.5L, while others chose the Judd-BMW 3.6L V8.

+Between 2011 and 2015, the Oreca 03 and its updated 03R variant accumulated over 60 race starts and secured more than 25 class wins across the European Le Mans Series, FIA World Endurance Championship, and the Asian Le Mans Series.
+Notable victories included wins at the 6 Hours of São Paulo and Shanghai with G-Drive Racing, and several ELMS titles with Thiriet by TDS Racing.

+Several chassis are still active in historic racing under the Masters Endurance Legends series, both in Europe and the United States.

 The Oreca 03 was launched to accommodate the new LMP2 regulations for 2011.
 In 2015, the Oreca 05 was unveiled, winning the LMP2 class at the 24 Hours of Le Mans.

 Oreca was selected as one of the four 2017 LMP2 manufacturers, and launched the Oreca 07.
-A variation of the 07, the Acura ARX-05, was created for IMSA's WeatherTech SportsCar Championship Prototype class under the Daytona Prototype international (DPi) regulations, in partnership with Honda Performance Development.
+Two variations of the 07 were also created to race in different classes, in the form of the Rebellion R13, created for the LMP1 class to race in the FIA World Endurance Championship, and the Acura ARX-05, created in partnership with Honda Performance Development for the Daytona Prototype international (DPi) regulations to race in the IMSA SportsCar Championship.
+The R13 was later taken by Alpine and rebadged as the A480 to race in the Le Mans Hypercar as a "grandfathered" entry.
+Oreca also won the tender for the 2028 LMP2 regulations.

+Oreca was also selected as one of four chassis suppliers for the LMDh sports prototype regulations, and currently supplies Acura and Alpine with chassis for their respective ARX-06 and A424 race cars.
+They will also supply Genesis and Ford from 2026 and 2027 respectively.